gambitproject/gambit/doc/pyapi.rst

    .. py:method:: add([label=""])

       Add a :py:class:`gambit.Player` to the game.
 If label is specified, sets the text label for the player.
+In the case of extensive games this will create a new player with no moves.
+In the case of strategic form games it creates a player with one strategy.
+If the provided player label is shared by another player a warning will be returned.

 .. py:class:: Player